 In addition, with subject to the permission of the child’s custodian and care facilities and consent of the penitentiary’s administration, an inmate may be allowed to live together with her child of under three years of age at the specialized facility for women.
 Female prisoners, whose 3-year-old child has left the specialized facility, have a right, for 1 year, to leave the facility on holidays and day-offs in order to sustain relations with the child.
 Such privilege is granted based on the decision of the department director.

-The UN Independent Expert on Violence and Discrimination based on Sexual Orientation and Gender Identity, Victor Madrigal-Borloz visited Georgia on an official mission in 2018.
-He commended the GoG for recognising the eradication of violence and discrimination as one of its main priorities, and firmly declaring sexual orientation and gender identity as protected grounds, referring to the inclusion of sexual orientation and gender identity as grounds of discrimination in the Anti-Discrimination Law.
+In 2018, the UN Independent Expert on Violence and Discrimination based on Sexual Orientation and Gender Identity, Victor Madrigal-Borloz commended the GoG for recognising the eradication of violence and discrimination as one of its main priorities, and firmly declaring sexual orientation and gender identity as protected grounds, referring to the inclusion of sexual orientation and gender identity as grounds of discrimination in the Anti-Discrimination Law.

 Combating hate crimes remains a priority for the Prosecutor’s Office.
 In 2017, interview guidelines for hate crime victims have been developed providing a detailed description of interview procedures for victims, defendants and witnesses in hate crime cases.
 As a result, the quality and effectiveness of the measures applied for the identification of hate motive in criminal cases has significantly improved.